vogelrh/AirSense/README.md

 ## Troubleshooting

-### bsec_bme680 just quits without a message
+### AirSense just quits without a message

-Your bsec_iaq.state file might be corrupt or incompatible after an update of the BSEC library.
-Try (re)moving it.
+* Your bsec_iaq.state file might be corrupt or incompatible after an update of the BSEC library.
+Try (re)moving it and recreating an empty file.
+* You have multiple version of AirSense using the same sensor id value.
+Make sure each version has a unique id.